Cave crustaceans 'losing visual brain'

 Three different species were studied, each representing a different subgroup within the same class of crustaceans.

-The research is published in the journal BMC Neuroscience.
+The research is published in the journal BMC Neuroscience, external.

 The class of "malocostracans" also includes much better-known animals like lobsters, shrimps and wood lice, but this study focussed on three tiny and obscure examples that were only discovered in the 20th Century.
 It is the first investigation of these mysterious animals' brains.